Differentiated Case Management Coordinator

 Once a case is at issue, a Scheduling Order will be mailed by the Clerk’s Office to counsel setting forth a trial date, discovery deadlines, pre-trial conference date, and other pertinent information pertaining to scheduling.

 Requests for changes or modifications

-All requests for changes or modifications to the Scheduling Order have to be done by Motions, which must be filed in the Office of the Clerk pursuant to the Maryland Rules of Court.
+All requests for changes or modifications to the Scheduling Order must be made by motion, which must be filed in the Office of the Clerk pursuant to the Maryland Rules of Court.
 The motion should be accompanied by a proposed new schedule, including specific dates if agreed by all parties.
-The Motions caption should indicate whether all parties have agreed to the proposed new schedule.
+The motion title should indicate whether all parties have agreed to the proposed new schedule or other requested relief.

 Postponements for exigent circumstances within thirty (30) days of trial may be presented Monday through Friday at 1:45 p.m. in Room 231, Courthouse East.
 All Counsel for the parties must attend.

-Pre-Trial Settlement Conferences are conducted thirty (30) days prior to trial at 9:30 a.m., 1:30 p.m. or 4:30 p.m.
-Pre-Trial Settlement Conferences may be conducted by either volunteer attorney mediators or judges.
-For cases assigned to volunteer attorney mediators, Court policy requires that all parties with settlement authority including attorneys, litigants, corporate representatives, and insurance representatives/adjustors MUST ATTEND IN PERSON unless previously excused by order of court.
+Pre-Trial Settlement Conferences (PTCs) are conducted thirty (30) days prior to trial.
+(PTCs) may be conducted by either senior judges, experienced volunteer attorneys, or Civil ADR staff.
+The court requires that all parties with settlement authority including trial attorneys, litigants, corporate representatives, and insurance representatives/adjustors MUST ATTEND IN PERSON unless previously excused by order of court.

 Specially Assigned Cases